 I included almond extract, and used almond meal in the recipe for some great texture.
 You don’t have to run out to buy almond meal.
 You can easily just add raw almonds to a food processor and blitz ‘em to bits.

-The topping is so easy to make, and I love the batter dolloped across the cherry mixture.
-Of course I couldn’t imagine serving cherry-almond skillet cobbler without a side of vanilla ice cream to serve on the side, or some whipped topping in the fridge, even better!
+The topping is so easy to make, and I love the biscuits dolloped across the cherry mixture.
+If you have vanilla ice cream to serve on the side, or some whipped topping in the fridge, even better!
 It’s like, well, the cherry on top!